 - Signature specimen for the administrator

 The simplest option to set up a joint-stock company is to turn to the professional services of a law firm.
-Do not hesitate to contact us for further information.
+Do not hesitate to contact our lawyers in Romania for further information.
 We offer free consultation.